Hire a DevOps Engineer

 While scanning through the resumes, look for the following characteristics:

 • Technical and soft skills described above.
-Technical skills will help you define a specialist’s competence to perform tasks for your project.
-Soft skills, on the other hand, show whether the candidate can integrate into the project quickly and interact within a team effectively.
+Proficiency in technical skills is crucial for assessing a specialist’s ability to handle tasks relevant to your requirements.
+Soft skills, on the other hand, reflect the candidate’s aptitude for adjusting to the work environment and engaging collaboratively within a team.

 • DevOps-related certificates.
 This will help you understand the level of expertise and commitment to the field.
 It could be certifications like AWS Certified DevOps Engineer, Certified Kubernetes Administrator, or Google Cloud Professional DevOps Engineer.